Bass Abyss Level Editor

 Exit marker

-The exit is actually marked by invisible movie clips.
+The exit and level completion is actually activated when the player walks on these invisible movie clips.
 In the editor you'll see them as green transparent squares.
-When the player touches them, and if the disk quota is met, the level finishes.
 You can find it at the Common Elements -> Exit HotArea folder.
 I use to place several ones to fill large exit gaps.

 Hazards